deercreeklabs/f1-seller-client/seller.md

 ```php
 bool markCartAsPurchased(int $userId)
 ```
-Marks the items in the cart as having been purchased and removes them from the cart
+Marks all the items in the cart as having been purchased and removes them from the cart.
 #### Parameters
 * userId: An integer representing the shopper's user id.
 #### Return Value